emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/index.md

 - `brainc-brainduck`: Compiler of brainfuck language (original, without extensions)
 - `brainduck-cpu`: Brainfuck emulator acting like CPU with two registers
-- `brainduck-mem`: Virtual operating memory which holds both compiled brainfuck program and data
+- `byte-mem`: Virtual operating memory which holds both compiled brainfuck program and data
 - `brainduck-terminal`: Virtual terminal for displaying the output and requesting for input.

 BrainDuck is implemented as [von Neumann] computer.
 It means that the program and data are shared in the same memory.